Skip to main content

 As seen in Figure 8.6, contact metamorphism leads to the development of metamorphic zones called contact aureoles, or skarns, that wrap around an intrusion.
 Aureoles may be anywhere from a few centimeters to many kilometers thick.
 The formation of contact aureoles frequently involves metasomatism, a change in rock composition due to flowing metamorphic fluids.
 The width of an aureole mainly depends on the size of the intrusion and how much fluid (mostly H2O and CO2) it gives off.
 Aureoles often develop concentric zones or layers, each containing distinct metamorphic minerals and mineral assemblages that reflect the maximum metamorphic temperature attained and the amount of metasomatism.
 These zones, too, vary from being quite thin to being kilometers thick.

-This page titled 8.1.2: Contact Metamorphism is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.1.2: Contact Metamorphism is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.